eaudeweb/edw_modules/modules/edw_paragraphs/README.md

 This module provides a paragraph type that displays headings (h2-h6).
 To get this paragraph type enable the EDW Paragraphs Heading submodule.

+### Image
+This module provides a paragraph type, used to add an image.
+To get this paragraph type enable the EDW Paragraphs Heading submodule.

 ### Text with Featured media
 This module provides the Text with Featured media paragraph.
 To get this paragraph type enable the EDW Paragraphs Media submodule.

+### Tabs
+Provides Tabs paragraph that displays items easy to scan labels of the relevant information, indicative of the additional content that is available through extra interaction.
+To get this paragraph type enable the EDW Paragraphs Gallery submodule.

 ### Timeline
 Provides Timeline paragraph that displays items visually on a time axis.
 To get